Skip to main content

 How much water do I need?

-The NHS says you might need to drink more fluids if you're pregnant or breastfeeding, in a hot environment, physically active for long periods or recovering from illness.
+The NHS says you might need to drink more fluids if you're pregnant or breastfeeding, in a hot environment, physically active for long periods, or recovering from an illness.
+Factors such as medication and diet can also affect your hydration needs.

 A good indication of whether you're drinking enough water is the colour of your urine.
-According to the NHS, light yellow typically means you're well- hydrated, while dark yellow or amber may indicate dehydration.
+According to the NHS, light yellow typically means you're well hydrated, while dark yellow or amber may indicate dehydration.
 If your urine is completely clear, it could be a sign that you're overhydrated.

 Our expert says: